andrewajo/best_in_place/README.md

 - **:inner_class**: Class that is set to the rendered form.
 - **:display_as**: A model method which will be called in order to display this field.
+- **:if**: A expression returning a boolean.
+With this options best_in_place is equivalent to best_in_place_if.
+Useful with the block syntax.
+- **:update_with**: A symbol or an array of symbols : attributes to be updated together.
+If an attribute is not editable, the block syntax must be used.

 ###best_in_place_if
 **best_in_place_if condition, object, field, OPTIONS**